-All new buildings and conversions of existing buildings must be designed to reduce emissions of greenhouse gases and have resilience to function in a changing climate.
+All new buildings and conversions of existing buildings must be designed to reduce emissions of greenhouse gases and function in a changing climate.
 All developments will be required to:

-- 1) Achieve a high standard of energy efficiency to the equivalent of Level 4 of the Code for Sustainable Homes (subject to HE05 where applicable).
-Where viability is an issue, it will be incumbent on an applicant to demonstrate to the satisfaction of the Council why this standard cannot be achieved. - 2) Make the best use of solar energy passive heating and cooling, natural light, natural ventilation and landscaping. - 3) Provide safe and attractive cycling and walking opportunities to reduce the need to travel by car.
+1) Achieve a high standard of energy efficiency in line with most recent government guidance and building regulations.

+2) Make the best use of solar energy passive heating and cooling, natural light, natural ventilation and landscaping.

+3) Provide safe and attractive cycling and walking opportunities to reduce the need to travel by car.